 We have a range of training, awareness-raising, monitoring and review activities to support adherence to NAB’s various financial crime policies and practices, which includes mandatory training on matters such as AML/CTF, Sanctions & Embargoes and Anti-Bribery & Corruption.

 All employees are reminded on our Whistleblower Program in the annual mandatory Code of Conduct ‘e-learn’.
 Additionally, direct education and communication to assist in the identification and prevention of financial crime is undertaken with frontline staff upon joining the organisation.

 NAB employee reward and performance is directly linked to adherence with the Code of Conduct and the completion of mandatory annual compliance training.
 Breaches in Group policy and compliance are investigated and, depending on the nature of the breach can result in adverse performance outcomes and/or termination of employment.

 External commitments and activities in financial crime prevention include:

-- Adoption and commitment to the Wolfsberg Group AML Principles and Questionnaire (PDF 1.8MB) also available from Bankers Almanac.
+- adoption and commitment to the Wolfsberg Group AML Principles and Questionnaire (PDF, 365KB) also available from Bankers Almanac

-- Maintaining and making publicly available NAB’s Patriot Act Certification (PDF 11MB) regarding correspondent accounts for Foreign Banks.
+- maintaining and making publicly available NAB’s Patriot Act Certification (PDF, 407KB) regarding correspondent accounts for Foreign Banks.
 The Patriot Act Certificate is available to any financial institution that requires a Patriot Act Certificate from the NAB Group.
-This certification covers all branches listed in this file (PDF, 3.2MB).
+This certification covers all branches listed in this file (PDF, 40KB).

-- Compliance with international AML/CTF rules and regulations
+- compliance with local aid and international AML/CTF rules and regulations

 We are also a signatory to the UN Global Compact (UNGC) which includes a commitment to work against corruption in all its forms, including extortion and bribery.
 See our latest UNGC Communication on Progress.